CommonGateway/CoreBundle/docs/features/Installation.md

 **Troubleshooting**

-If during the steps above you run in any problems the following tips might help:
+If during the steps above you run into any problems the following tips might help:
 - If during step 9 the text 'Ready to handle connection' does not appear (keep in mind, this might take a while!) and your docker desktop shows that the php-1 container is not in status running you could be running into an error.
 If this is the case check your command line tool for any error messages.
 - For more general troubleshooting (relevant for local and server installation) please take a look at [troubleshooting](#troubleshooting)